Corporate Volunteering - Strategically promoting volunteering

-In corporate volunteering, employees get involved in social issues that lie outside the company's actual tasks.
+In Corporate Volunteering, employees get involved in social issues that are beyond the company's actual responsibilities.

-- Society, because it receives a lot of active support.
+- Society, because it is receiving a lot of dedicated support.

-- Employees, because they work in a way that is particularly meaningful and at the same time acquire new perspectives and skills.
+- Employees, because they work in a way that is very meaningful while acquiring new perspectives and skills.

-- And the company because it gains a better reputation, has more satisfied employees* and can cleverly combine volunteering measures with personnel development.
+- And the company because it gains a better reputation, has more content employees and can effectively combine volunteering activities with personnel development.

 A win-win-win situation!

-Before you start planning corporate volunteering measures, it is advisable to make a basic decision:
+Before you start planning Corporate Volunteering activities, it is a good idea to make a basic decision:

-- Or are you interested in supporting the private commitment of employees, i.e. passively encouraging it?
+- Or are you interested in supporting the private engagement of employees, i.e. passively encouraging it?

 If you want to actively integrate Corporate Volunteering into your corporate strategy, you need a concept.
 This concept should answer the following questions:

-- What goal do you want to achieve for the company, the employees, society and the non-profit organization?
+- What objective do you want to achieve for the company, the employees, society and the nonprofit organization?
 What exactly is the added value for society and for your company?

-- How do you integrate this goal into existing corporate, corporate citizenship and human resources strategies?
+- How do you integrate this objective into existing corporate, corporate citizenship and human resources strategies?

-- How do you plan a corporate volunteering measure in detail?
+- How do you plan a Corporate Volunteering activity in detail?

-- How do you specifically find non-profit organizations that fit you and your goals?
+- How do you find specific nonprofit organizations that match you and your goals?

-- How can employees, works council and cooperation partners be involved?
+- How can employees, the workers’ council and cooperation partners be involved?

-- Which indicators can you use to measure the impact of corporate volunteering measures, quantitatively and qualitatively?
+- Which indicators can you use to measure the impact of Corporate Volunteering activities, quantitatively and qualitatively?

-- What pitfalls lurk on the path to successful involvement?
+- What pitfalls lurk on the path to successful social engagement?

-You can see: In order to turn good intentions into good actions, some strategic preliminary considerations are necessary.
-By the way: We at PHINEO are happy to advise you on this!
+As you can see, in order to turn good intentions into a positiveoutcome, some strategic preliminary considerations are necessary.
+By the way, we at PHINEO are happy to advise you on this!

 Guide: Corporate Volunteering in practice

-Information on how to approach a corporate volunteering strategy can also be found in our free guide "Strong together - A guide to effective corporate citizenship in companies", which you can download below.
+Information on how to approach a Corporate Volunteering strategy can also be found in our guide "Strong together - A guide to effective Corporate Citizenship in companies", which you can download below free of charge.